What is Gum Disease?

 What Can be Done About Gum Disease?

-Drs.
-Gallardo and Lamas are leaders in treating periodontal disease.
+Dr. Gallardo is a leader in treating periodontal disease.
 You can be proud of the training and experience of your dental health team.
 We pride ourselves on keeping up with the latest advances in modern periodontics, including the LANAP laser.
 We look forward to seeing you on your next visit.

 Ready for your FREE consultation?
 Contact our office today to meet with our experienced periodontists!